BoChengHuang/FB_Messenger_Watson/README.md

 # Preparation ###

 0. Read [Messengr Platform](https://developers.facebook.com/docs/messenger-platform/product-overview/setup) to know concept and flow.
-In this repository I demo Bot by [Botkit](https://github.com/howdyai/botkit) and [Node-RED](http://nodered.org/) seperatly (main funciton and reaction is in Node-RED version).
+In this repository I demo Bot by [Botkit](https://github.com/howdyai/botkit) and [Node-RED](http://nodered.org/) separately (main funciton and reaction is in Node-RED version).
+You can choose one to try.

 1. [Create a Facebook App](https://developers.facebook.com/quickstarts/?platform=web) and [Page](https://www.facebook.com/pages/create/) first.